Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/README.md

 Purpose:
 - create a ball that moves and bounces off the ceiling and bottom
-- also gets stuck in a very small net (thus)
+- also gets stuck in a very small net (thus very large paddles to start this project)
 - extra large paddles (unique to this assignment only) bounce ball (note: when drawing ball, send paddle coordinates)

 Introduction to Array List of Abstract Class: compiling Pong by drawing each shape, one at a time and doing all the math